 No, we have not seen any favorable pattern in more than 30 years that shows a better time to experience this program.
 Freshman students have received just as much out of the program as our seniors.
 Students will want to confer with their parents and academic advisors to look at more favorable academic schedules when they consider which Disney program to apply for.

 Yes, we have seen the experience and skills that are developed from this program be a benefit to any student and any major.
 The transferable skills and maturity gained and developed from this opportunity are immeasurable.
-Developing better communication, problem solving, leadership, time management, teamwork, and guest service skills to name a few, will all benefit any student in any career choice.
-And employers echo this sentiment telling us they prefer skills and experience than merely a degree from a particular major.
+Developing better communication, problem-solving, leadership, time management, teamwork, and guest service skills to name a few, will all benefit any student in any career choice.
+And employers echo this sentiment telling us they prefer skills and experience to merely a degree from a particular major.

-In some cases yes, and others no. Every student’s situation is different than the next when it comes to their major, year in school, career goals, and requirements.
+In some cases, yes, and others no. Every student’s situation is different than the next when it comes to their major, year in school, career goals, and requirements.
 We will be happy to point out credit options for students but some students by their own choices find that while credit may be taken, it may not help them towards graduation requirements.
-Bottom line, every student situation is different than the next.
+The bottom line, every student's situation is different than the next.
 Even if no credit is earned, the experience is definitely going to help students gain valuable experience that future employers have recognized during employment decisions.
-There is no substitute for gaining valuable experience and skills (small or great) from a model company as Disney.
+There is no substitute for gaining valuable experience and skills (small or great) from a model company like Disney.

-No, Disney’s educational offerings are in a seminar, workshop of fieldtrip format.
+No, Disney’s educational offerings are in a seminar, workshop, or field trip format.
 These offerings focus on either Disney topics (learning more about Disney) or Career Preparation (professional development).
 These can be found on Disney’s college program website.

 Any student admitted to a college/university in the United States of America is eligible to register for fieldwork credit.
 This includes any major or year in school, freshman through senior year.